dressupucla/text-analysis/topic-modeling-tool-exercise/topic-modeling-tool-exercise.md

 ### Part B: Text Analysis: relies on user to select keywords.
 We’d change our research question slightly: giving Voyant specific words to look for.
 1. **Voyant**: https://voyant-tools.org/
-  a.
-Try uploading the zip file.
+  * Try uploading the zip file.
-  b.
-Show how to adjust stopwords to remove frequently-used words from results.
+  * Show how to adjust stopwords to remove frequently-used words from results.
-  c.
-Relative frequencies, (rather than word-counts)  because texts come in different sizes.
+  * Relative frequencies, (rather than word-counts)  because texts come in different sizes.